MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 1. Select **Save**.

-the Sales app can show a banner message that includes quick CRM actions in up to two of your external emails per day.
+The Sales app can show a banner message that includes quick CRM actions in up to two of your external emails per day.
 If you don't want these banners to appear, ask your administrator to turn them off for your mailbox.

 ## Open saved activities in your CRM